Facebook Pixel

 Course Format

-• Class welcome and kick-off before March 22nd (date TBA)
+• Class welcome and kick-off (date TBA)

 • Interactive live classes, with assigned breakout groups to foster discussion